-- This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the upcoming state legislative session: - Support and engage with partner agencies and others on efforts to facilitate the safe, costeffective and efficient delivery of transit projects and services. - Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver its voter-approved regional high capacity transit program. - o Work with legislators to address concerns related to the motor vehicle excise tax. - Work with our agency partners to maintain mobility and service amid uncertainty subsequent to passage of I-976.
+- This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the upcoming state legislative session: - Work to create new flexible revenue options to fund transit and transportation investments consistent with Motion No. M2020-37. - Support and engage with partner agencies and others on efforts to facilitate the safe, costeffective and equitable delivery of transit projects and services. - Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver its voter-approved regional high capacity transit program. - o Continue to work with legislators to address concerns related to the motor vehicle excise tax. - Work with our agency partners to maintain mobility and service amid uncertainty subsequent to passage of I-976.